Stockman-Jr/grimwood/README.md

 ### Frameworks, Libraries & Programs
   * Python libraries used:
       * colorama
-      * time
-      * sys
+      * getch
   * [GitHub](https://github.com/) - To save and store files for the website.
   * Git - For version control.
   * Visual Studio Code(desktop) - for testing and experimenting with code
   * LucidChart - for creating a flow chart to map out the game
+  * Heroku
 ---

 ## Deployment

 This project was deployed using heroku, steps to deployment are as follows:
   * Sign up to heroku if you haven't, then check for a button labelled "New" at the top right of the dashboard.
     * Click that button to display a dropdown menu and select "Create New App".
     * This will take you to a new page, where you can enter your region and choose a name for your new app, which must be unique.
 Then click "Create App"

   * On the next page, navigate to the "Settings" tab on the menu, and find the section called "Config Vars"
     * Click on the button labelled "Config Vars" and add necessary key and value
     * For this program, only one config var was needed: "PORT" as key and "8000" as value.
 Then click "Add".
     * Navigate to "Buildpacks" underneath "Config Vars".
     * Click "Add buildpacks", and add python and node.js.
     * Make sure the the buildpacks are in the right order, with python at the top and node.js at the bottom, this is important.
 Save your changes.

   * Scroll back to the top menu and click the "Deploy" tab.
     * Here you'll have some options for deployment, I used github for this.
     * Once you've clicked on the Github button you will be able to search for your Github repository and connect to it.
     * Once connected, it's time to deploy.
 You can choose to deploy automatically or manually.
     * For this deployment I chose automatic, which will update everytime you push.

+  ### Forking and cloning
+  If you'd want to experiment and work on this code you can fork or clone this project.
+  This will allow you do whatever you want without altering the original.

+  #### Steps to forking:
+  * In the repository, navigate to the "Fork" button which is located in the top-right of the page, next to "Star".
+  * Simply click on this button and a copy of this repository will be added to yours.

+  #### Cloning:
+  * Navigate to the top right of this repository and find the button labelled "Code", and click to display a dropdown menu.
+  * Here you can either:
+      * Choose the option "Download as ZIP" which will download all files and save a copy locally.
+      * Choose the option "Open with Github Desktop" and work from there.

 ---